collabkit/future/lib/brie/Readme.md

 ## Media

-The stub Media provider currently simply saves data into local memory.
+The stub Media provider currently saves data into an unreferenced commit in a local git repository.
 You can upload a file via HTTP PUT like so:

   curl -X PUT -H 'Content-Type: image/png' \
     --data-binary @/Users/brion/Pictures/1708.png \